Chocolate, cocoa powder, and pure cocoa butter: bad news for breakouts?Posted on July 7, 2021 Written by: 100% PURE®

 Since pure cocoa butter melts on contact, it makes for a super silky texture and feel on your skin.
 That’s why this ingredient stars in super smooth, skin-loving makeup like our Lip & Cheek Tints, Cocoa Butter Matte Lipsticks, and even our Cocoa Pigmented Bronzers.

 Our point of view is this: chocolate is essentially a plant derivative, and a great natural resource of some essential vitamins for healthy skin.
-Ultimately, we’ll stick to the old adage, ‘everything in moderation,’ but here is what we can say – there’s too much good in cocoa beans to let it go to waste!
+But does chocolate make you break out?
+That depends on the kind of chocolate you’re eating, and how much.
+Ultimately, we’ll stick to the old adage ‘everything in moderation’.
+Here’s what we will say: there’s too much good in cocoa beans to let them go to waste!